Demonic1594/Discord-Utils/README.md

 # Discord Utilities
 - 24/7 Online
   - Version 1: HTTP and WebSocket
-    - PLACEHOLDER
   - Version 2: WIP
-    - WIP

 # Disclaimer
 Under no circumstances shall my projects or I be held accountable for any potential damages or losses that may occur due to your negligence.
-This project is for educational purposes only.
+This project is for EDUCATIONAL PURPOSES only.